 Human cognitive mapping abilities are well documented.
 The addition of GPS devices to this research yield maps of everything that moves in the urban world among the stuff that doesn’t move.
 Adding urban spatial knowledge from multiple sources to private or individual navigations demands the anticipation of synchronicities that will lead to the design of higher quality urban densities.

-As the tunnel reaches its 100th year, the call for an 18 month shut down to prevent the possibility of catastrophic failure brought chaos, and eventual capitulation to that possibility.
-The neighborhood’s housing rents and prices dropped, some businesses moved to more stable locations during months of public hearings and MTA stimulated anxiety.
+As the tunnel reaches its 100th year, the call for an 18 month shut down to prevent the possibility of catastrophic failure brought chaos and eventual capitulation to that possibility.
+The neighborhood’s housing rents and prices dropped, some businesses moved to more stable locations during months of public hearings, and MTA stimulated anxiety.

 The public mandate is to run the subway system based on commuter fares of about $6.2 billion.
 In fat round numbers, it costs 15 billion to run NYC 24/7/365 transit system.
 The gap is made up in a complex arrangement of dedicated taxes, drawn from a 12 county metro-region fund, and relatively small combinations of gas, mortgage recording, and payroll mobility taxes, along with a portion of the fees paid in tolls, taxi fares, and vehicle registrations.
 A growing list of revenue opportunities is constantly explored.
-The details (here) expose the recognition of a far broader responsibility for the health of this system among all people moving through the region to access its many advantages.
+The details (here) expose the recognition of a far broader responsibility for this system’s health among all people moving through the region to access its many advantages.

 - …operates at a deficit larger than manly nations — $32 billion projected to climb indefinitely.

 - …has a century-old system, with a “fix when broken” $350 million track/signal repair plan and a long term need for $6 billion in major repairs.

 - …its strategy to upgrade all 468 stations only has 51 left, but line failures continue to threaten passenger’s sense of well-being.
 (Twitter search #fucktheMTA for proof)